L'Argent (1983 film): Plot

 Lucien, the photo shop assistant who committed perjury for his employers at the trial by refusing to recognize Yvon, is revealed to have been marking up prices while his employers are out of the shop and pocketing the difference.
 His scam is discovered, and he is fired, but he keeps a copy of the shop's keys.
 He and two friends rob the shop's safe and begin an ATM card skimming operation.

 In need of money, Yvon acts for a friend as the driver of a getaway car for bank robbers.
 The police foil the robbery and arrest Yvon, who is tried and sentenced to three years in prison.
 While there, Yvon learns of his daughter's death and his wife's decision to start a new life without him.
 He unsuccessfully attempts suicide.

-Lucien and his accomplices are eventually caught and arrested, and Lucien is sent to the same prison as Yvon.
+Lucien and his accomplices are eventually arrested, and Lucien is sent to the same prison as Yvon.
 Lucien offers to include Yvon in a prison break attempt, but Yvon refuses.
 Yvon blames Lucien for his troubles and wants revenge.
 Lucien proceeds with his escape plan, but Yvon and his cellmate hear commotion in the hallway that indicates that Lucien has been caught.
 Yvon's cellmate speculates that Lucien will probably be transferred to a more severe maximum-security prison.

 After being released from prison, Yvon murders and robs a pair of hotel keepers.
 He is taken in by a kind woman over the objection of her father.
 Some time passes, and one night Yvon kills them along with others in their house with an axe.
 He goes to a café, confesses to a police officer, and is arrested.